Interplay of magnetic field and trigonal distortion in the honeycomb $\Gamma$ model: Occurrence of a spin-flop phase: Magnetic field-induced quantum phase diagram

 \section{Magnetic field-induced quantum phase diagram}

-In a previous study of the $\Gamma$-$\Gamma'$ model by us \cite{LuoStaKee2022}, it is shown that there is indeed an intermediate region between the zigzag phase and the AFM$_c$ phase at the quantum level.
-In the range of $-0.015 \lesssim \Gamma' \lesssim 0.095$, there is a gapless $\Gamma$SL which is characterized by a hidden plaquette correlation \cite{LuoNPJ2021}.
-Besides, a chiral-spin ordered state with spontaneously time-reversal symmetry breaking appears when $0.095 \lesssim \Gamma' \lesssim 0.185$.
+In a previous study of the $\Gamma$-$\Gamma'$ model by the authors \cite{LuoStaKee2022}, it is shown that there is indeed an intermediate region between the zigzag phase and the AFM$_c$ phase at the quantum level.
+In the range of $-0.015 \lesssim \Gamma'/\Gamma \lesssim 0.095$, there is a gapless $\Gamma$SL which is characterized by a hidden plaquette correlation \cite{LuoNPJ2021}.
+Besides, a chiral-spin ordered state with spontaneously time-reversal symmetry breaking appears when $0.095 \lesssim \Gamma'/\Gamma \lesssim 0.185$.
 Here, we go beyond that study by applying an out-of-plane magnetic field, and the resulting phase diagram is shown in Fig.~\ref{FIG-FldhcPD}.
 The DMRG computation is mainly executed in the 24-site hexagonal cluster.
-We have also checked the phase diagram on the \textrm{YC6} cylinder of $12\times6$, and we find that it basically remains unchanged despite a tiny shift of the phase boundaries.
+We have also checked the phase diagram on the \textrm{YC6} cylinder of $12\times6$, which basically remains unchanged despite a tiny shift of the phase boundaries.

-Throughout the phase diagram, there are six distinct phases and two of them can only exist in the presence of a finite magnetic field.
+Throughout the phase diagram, there are six distinct phases and two of them only exist in the presence of a finite magnetic field.
 One is a conventional paramagnetic phase, while the other is a spin-flop phase which also exhibits an in-plane magnetization when compared with the paramagnetic phase.
 Starting from the magnetically ordered states at zero field, transition between the zigzag phase and the paramagnetic phase is first order, as reflected by the jump in the magnetic order parameter.
-By contrast, the spin-flop is sandwiched between the AFM$_c$ phase and the paramagnetic phase.
+By contrast, the spin-flop phase is sandwiched between the AFM$_c$ phase and the paramagnetic phase.
 We note that the spin-flop phase has an intimate relation to the superfluid phase identified in the extended Bose-Hubbard model \cite{Wessel2007,GanWenYeetal2007}.
 In addition, the regions of $\Gamma$SL and chiral spin state are enlarged but are terminated before entering into the paramagnetic phase.
 In what follows we will concentrate on the $\Gamma$SL and chiral spin state, while leaving the discussion on the spin-flop phase to the next section.